 Mutual fund representatives are registered to buy and sell mutual funds on your behalf.
 The companies they work for are registered as mutual fund dealers.
 Mutual fund representatives are usually paid by the companies whose products they sell.
 They make money every time they sell a fund.
 If you decide to buy, the cost is built into the cost of your funds.

 Investment representatives (commonly known as stockbrokers) are registered to buy and sell a variety of investments on your behalf, such as stocks, bonds, mutual funds, ETFs and closed-end funds.
 The investment firms they work for (commonly known as brokerage firms) are registered as investment dealers.

 They make a commission when they buy and sell investments.
 You can learn more about how investment representatives are paid in Preet Banerjee’s blog about the commission grid.

-5. Investment adviser
+5. Investment advisor

-This is an adviser who manages your investments for you and can provide investment advice on any type of security.
+This is an advisor who manages your investments for you and can provide investment advice on any type of security.
 They work for investment firms that are registered as portfolio managers.
 These firms can be independent or owned by banks.
 They may deal only with wealthy clients with at least $250,000 to invest.

 They may charge a flat fee for their services.
 Or, they may charge an annual fee based on the size of your portfolio.

 A financial planner looks works with you to create a financial plan to help you reach your goals.
 They may advise you on financial planning, risk management, investment planning, tax planning, retirement planning and estate planning.